jerinphilip/ilmulti/README.md

 ### 1. Segmenter

 To handle segmenting a block of text into sentences, accounting for some Indian Language delimiters.
-This is rather crude and rule based and contributed by [Binu Jasim](https://github.com/bnjasim).
+This is a bit crude and rule based and contributed by [Binu Jasim](https://github.com/bnjasim).

 ### 2. Tokenization